Augusto11CB/Java-Web-Development/3-Data-Store-and-Persistence/Data-in-Multitier-Architecture.md

 ```

 ### `@ElementCollection` - Association Between a Single Entity and Non-Entity values
 Use the `@ElementCollection` annotation to denote an association between a single Entity and a list of values that are not themselves Entities.
+All the records of the collection are stored in a separate table.
+The configuration for this table is specified using the `@CollectionTable` annotation.

 This annotation allows the persistance of Embeddables or enums, for example. **These embeddables will be stored in a separate table, along with the id of the Entity** in which they are contained.

 **Example 1**